 Welcome to Utah Lake State Park!

 Special Use Permits: A Special Use Permit is needed for any commercial activities that take place inside of the State Park.
-This includes races, tournaments, Professional photography (work for which you are being compensated).
+This includes races, tournaments, and professional photography (work for which you are being compensated).
 Please click here to go to a link for the Special Use Permit application.

 Photographers: Please see the Special Use Permit section above.

 Drone Use: Due to its proximity to the Provo Airport Utah Lake State Park is a no-fly zone for drones.